• Skip to primary navigation

 Instant Pot Mashed Potatoes

-Instant Pot Mashed Potatoes are buttery, perfectly seasoned, so fluffy, and simply irresistible!
-It is ready in under 25 minutes, you can't resist devouring it straight from the Instant Pot.
+Creamy Instant Pot Mashed Potatoes are buttery, fluffy, simply irresistible, and whipped to perfection!
+Made with just 3 ingredients, you can't resist devouring it straight from the Instant Pot.
 So good!

 5 from 1 vote